incepter/react-async-states/README.md

 - Select a portion from a state along with memoization function
 - Select from multiple states with the same api
 - Wait for non existent states
-- Give the running promise powerful arguments
 - Allow usage of other libraries (like redux) while executing promises

 ## Main concepts and keywords
-An `AsyncState` is constructed using the following:
+An `AsyncState` instance is constructed using the following:
 - Its unique key
 - The promise that yields the state data (may be an async function, a function returning a promise or a regular value or even a generator)
 - lazy: (true by default) if false, your promise is ran whenever dependencies or payload change
 - initialValue: self explanatory (when status is initial)

+### The promise
+The promise concept used in this text doesn't refer technically to the `Promise` object in Javascript, but rather to a value that we will receive in the future, but the starting point is a function call.

 ### Standalone vs provider
 The main API that you will be using often is the `useAsyncState` hook.
-It has a similar declaration to react hooks (useHook(config,dependencies), dependencies defaults to empty array for convenience, because we've found no real use case when you get to re-run a promise function each render.
-So, to avoid unwanted errors, it was set to empty array.
+It has a similar declaration to react hooks (`useHook(config,dependencies)`).
+Except that dependencies defaults to empty array, because we've found no real use case when you get to re-run a promise function each render.
+So, to avoid unwanted errors, it was set to empty array for convenience.
 If we find a real use case, we may allow null to act like undefined in this case)

 It works in two modes:
 - standalone mode (you are outside of a tree where a provider wires async states)
 - inside a provider, when you get to listen to, share and fork hoisted states

-The standalone mode simply reacts to your dependencies and constructs a new AsyncState instance, and subscribes to it.
+The standalone mode simply reacts to your dependencies and runs the promise.
-The provider mode is a bit different, the first thing it does is to infer the `subscription mode` from the developer configuration and the existing value in the provider.
+The provider mode is a bit different, the first thing it does is to infer the `subscription mode` from the given configuration and the existing value in the provider.

 ### Subscription mode